tumelo-maja/pizza_order_cli/README.md

 ### Version Control

 This project was developed using the Visual Studio Code editor.
 For version control, changes were committed and pushed to the project's GitHub repository (<a href="https://github.com/tumelo-maja/pizza_order_cli" target="_blank" rel="noopener">pizza_order_cli</a>).
-These git commands used throught the project development for version control:
+These git commands used throughout the project development for version control:
 - `git add <filepath>` - Adds any changes in the repo folders and file to the staging area and ready to be committed
 - `git commit -m "message about the change/addition"` - Brief summary about what change is being committed.
 - `git push` - Pushes all committed changes to the main repository.
 These changes will on GitHub will cause the rebuild of the app on the Heroku website (if enabled).